WilliamMajanja-zz/hack.chat-bot/README.md

 # hack.chat bot

 This is a bot running on [hack.chat](https://hack.chat/) for general usage.
 It is meant to perform tasks quicker than they would have without it.

-You can check it out by going to [?programming](https://hack.chat/?programming) and entering `.help` to get a list of commands.
-It may or may not be there under the name `neelkamath_bot` as I do not have the resources to run it on a server and hence it only runs when my computer is on.
+It features an activity logger and threading to easily join multiple channels.

 # Installation